 For many people, staying in problematic relationships, whether sexual or not, is due to heightened levels of comfortability and habit.
 It is much easier for us to remain within the same circles of associations even though they may not fit our needs or desired lifestyle.
 Yet, it is vital for you to associate with people who you are genuinely excited to spend time and create moments with.
 When you leave this person after each encounter, you should also feel a sense of rejuvenation.
 You can greatly increase your levels of happiness by associating with those that make you feel upbeat.

 2.)
 Do they bring positive or negative energy to our relationship?

 Western societies are primarily, and unfortunately, built upon a deep level of dissatisfaction and discontent.
-The continuous barrage of negative media in the west creates negative mental mindsets in individuals, and this greatly affects society’s overall states of well-being.
-While it may not possible for us to completely remove the associations who bring negative energy into our lives, it is important to become aware of it and consciously work towards changing the relationship dynamics.
+The continuous barrage of negative media in the west creates negative mental mindsets in individuals, and this greatly affects society’s overall state of well-being.
+While it may not possible for us to completely remove the associations that bring negative energy into our lives, it is important to become aware of it and consciously work towards changing the relationship dynamics.